Paul Tuss: Career

 Tuss worked in economic development in rural northern Montana.
 He was the executive director of the Bear Paw Development Corporation for over 20 years and chaired organizations like the Montana Board of Regents of Higher Education and the Montana Economic Developers Association.
 Tuss also served on boards for the Havre Area Chamber of Commerce, the Northern Montana Hospital, the Montana Cooperative Development Center and the Evergreen Chapter of the ALS Association.

 Tuss ran for Secretary of State of Montana in 2000, losing in the Democratic primary to Hal Harper.
 During the 2000 presidential election, Tuss was a Montana state co-chair of GoreNet.
 GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 In 2018, Tuss challenged Republican incumbent Russel Tempel for his Montana Senate seat representing the 14th district, losing the race by 132 votes.
 After conceding the race, Tuss said he "certainly [did not] have any interest in running in the near future."

 In February 2022, Tuss announced his candidacy in the 2022 election to represent the 28th district in the Montana House of Representatives.
 Tuss was elected to the seat in November, defeating Republican incumbent Ed Hill by ten points.
 Arren Kimbel-Sannit of the Montana Free Press called his win the "biggest surprise victory for Democrats" in the House.

 In 2024, Tuss campaigned for his reelection to a second term in the House.
 Due to redistricting, Tuss ran to represent the 27th district, rather than the 28th.
 He defeated Ed Hill in an electoral rematch.

+Tuss is running unchallenged in his 2026 reelection campaign after no Republican or primary-election opponents declared their candidacy before the Montana filing deadline.